apeterson9/In-vitro-cell-motility-v2/README.md

 Use: See detailed documentation files for parameters and required user inputs.

-Example: This repository contains an
+Example: This repository contains a detailed analysis for an Arpc1b KO PLB and iPSC model to document lower cell velocity and a unique pausing phenotype.